PUNJAB SOUTH (Multan, Bahawalpur, Khanewal) Dec 18,19, 2021

 The shrine’s vast interior features no internal buttresses, nor any interior structural elements to support the interior space, which results in a vast interior space.
 The carved wooden mihrab is considered to be one of the earliest examples of its genre.
 The sarcophagus of Rukn-e-Alam is surrounded by the graves of 72 of his relatives, which allude to the 72 martyred companions of the Prophet Muhammad’s grandson, Imam Hussein, at the Battle of Karbala in 680 CE.

 The tomb was covered in an elaborate embroidered cloth.
 Garlands of flowers draped from the side walls and strung across the width of the interior.
-The mihrab was elaborate carved wood and blue tile.
+The mihrab was elaborately carved wood and blue tile.
 The floor was bright blue tiles.
 Free

 Multan Museum (Musifar Khana Sarafa Bazaar).
 Historical place museum.
 There is no specific museum that I could find, simply a large bazaar with multiple streets and side lanes.